336+/- acres with FSA Base suitable for orchards, row crops and rice. $5,040,000 net cash to seller. Walnuts adjacent - almonds & vineyards nearby.

-Improvements: Two laser leveled fields on 9% grade with 24" turn-outs, wide roads, deep ditches & drains.
-The fields are developed for drip irrigation with underground tubing.
+Improvements: 2 large sized laser-leveled fields on 9% grade with 24" turn-outs.
+Wide roads, deep ditches & drains.
+Engineered for high-volume irrigation & drainage and developed for drip irrigation with underground pipe and drip tape.

-Soils: Enriched well-drained Sacramento clay with good infiltration.
-Laser-leveled on 9% grade for quick drainage.
-Walnuts flourishing on same soils nearby.
-CCOF certified organic.
+Soils: High-production enriched well-drained Sacramento clay with good infiltration.
+Walnuts flourishing on same soils next door.
+Historically farmed organic, now conventional.
 Dark basin floor, mixed-clayey-alluvial soils, with 4% soil organic matter.
-Explosive almond development on Krymsk rootstock replacing thousands of acres of rice (UCCE) in the Sacramento Valley.
+Explosive almond development using Krymsk rootstock replacing thousands of acres of rice (UCCE) in the Sacramento Valley.

-Historically organic processing tomatoes on drip; sunflower seeds, organic rice, oil seeds, vine seeds, grains, feeds and legumes.
-Walnuts, almonds & vineyards nearby.
+Historically organic tomatoes on drip; sunflower seeds, organic rice, oil seeds, vine seeds, grains, feeds and legumes.
+Walnuts adjacent with almonds & vineyards nearby.
 Scalable supply-chain sustainable water asset.

-Leases: Premium organic rents.
-Tenant waitlist.
+Leases: Premium rents - tenant waitlist.
 Leases, if mutually agreed upon, may be assumed, renegotiated or canceled upon closing.
-On site security may also be retained.

-Land suitable for orchards with walnuts, almonds and vineyards nearby.
-Multiple water resources supporting organic tomatoes, sunflowers and rice.
+Land suitable for orchards with walnuts next door.
+Multiple water resources supporting tomatoes, sunflowers and rice.
 Luxuriant soils developed over years of organic farming.
 Leased to strong local producers contracting with global companies.
 Highly productive water district North of the Delta.
 100% allocation.
 Untapped sustainable groundwater reserves overlaying the Colusa sub-basin.
-Excellent recreational opportunities for the outdoor enthusiast.